CDCgov/prime-reportstream/prime-router/docs/features/0005-managing-translation-schemas.md

 - translation schemas dedicated to a specific sender or receiver
   - one of them will typically be set in the `setting` for either the sender or receiver
 - translation schemas that are used across multiple senders or receivers across organizations
-    - for now, these will continue to be stored in the source code since changes here should be carefully rolled out
+    - for now, these will continue to be stored in the source code since changes here should be carefully rolled out and they are not subject to frequent changes
     - an example of this would be `ADT-01` directory

 ### Directory Structure

 Below is the directory structure that we would implement inside the azure blob store.
-It includes the location of where common translation schemas used across organizations would go, but the current thought is whether (and which ones) they should exist in the blob store will be decided down the road since this design supports the file living in either location.
+It includes the location of where common translation schemas used across organizations would go, but the current design states these should remain in the repository.
 The largest change from the existing directory structure is that a sample input and output file will be included in order to verify the translation schema works as expected.

 **Note: the `fhir_mapping` directory will be lifted exactly as is to azure since the directory structure is decided by the underlying library**